Tell everyone where are you based and what you do!

 Do you find that being outside has a positive impact on your wellbeing and mental health?

-What is it about cycling and walking specifically that you love?
+What is it about walking specifically that you love?

 When did you discover FINDRA?